 - Doctor Sun of Girl Genius.
 Frankly, it wouldn't be true to its pulp roots if he didn't.

-Shatner: Well, you never talk about yourself!
+Shatner: Well, no, you never talk about yourself!

-Takei: If you'd shown a little interest...
+Takei: Maybe if you showed a little interest...

 - During an episode of King of the Hill, Hank compliments Bobby for beating the Laotian Chane Wassanosong, because he assumed Chane would know "Some oriental martial arts".